-Sexual assault and relationship abuse impact many people on college campuses.
+Sexual assault and relationship abuse impact many people on college campuses and in our communities.
 Nationally, it's estimated that one in five women will be sexually assaulted in their lifetimes and that they are most vulnerable between the ages of 16 and 24.
 College aged men and women also experience relationship abuse at high rates.
 As a bystander, you may wonder what you can do to help.
+If you know someone who is in a dangerous or abusive relationship, say something to someone.
+Offer to assist them in getting help.